It’s my job to test vacuums, and these are the 9 best vacuum cleaners that have impressed me the most

 Reasons to avoid

-With this Dyson, you're shelling out for innovation, with the hard floor head boasting lasers that illuminate dirt and dust that you'd never usually see – a cleaning enthusiast's dream.
+With this Dyson, you're investing in innovation, as the hard floor head features lasers that illuminate dirt and dust you'd never usually see – a dream for cleaning enthusiasts.
 The anti-tangle feature on the Digital Motorbar (the head for carpet cleaning) works as well as offerings from Shark and revealed a huge amount of sunken-in dirt during our at-home tests.
 The three modes are perfect for toggling between everyday and deep cleaning, too.

 Features we loved during testing

-The LCD control panel is very good to use too – with indicators showing exactly how many microscopic dust particles you've eradicated from your home.
+The LCD control panel is very good to use, too, with indicators showing exactly how many microscopic dust particles you've eradicated from your home.
 Is it necessary to have scientific proof of how clean your house is?
-No, but it adds to the experience that you're paying almost £800 for.
-This is truly a star buy, but we wish that we could have more of the Dyson sparkle on a smaller budget.
+Not for everyone, but it adds to the experience that you're paying almost £800 for.

 Read our Dyson Gen5detect Absolute vacuum cleaner review for more details.